-Beginning in 1998, TxDOT utilized the MIS process to gather community input and evaluate alternatives such as arterial improvements, rail improvements, bus transit improvements, bicycle/pedestrian facilities, and CMP strategies for the IH 35E corridor.
-The arterial, hike/bike, rail, and Transportation Demand Management/Transportation Systems Management (TDM/TSM) strategies identified in the long-range plan were recommended in addition to several other arterial improvements recommended as part of this project.
-The alternatives analyzed and discussed below address the roadway solutions identified from the MIS process.
+3 Beginning in 1998, TxDOT utilized the MIS process to gather community input and evaluate alternatives such as arterial improvements, rail improvements, bus transit improvements, 4 5 bicycle/pedestrian facilities, and CMP strategies for the IH 35E corridor.
+The arterial, hike/bike, Transportation Demand Management/Transportation Systems 6 rail. and Management 7 (TDM/TSM) strategies identified in the long-range plan were recommended in addition to several other arterial improvements recommended as part of this project.
+The alternatives 8 9 analyzed and discussed below address the roadway solutions identified from the MIS process.

-A. Alternative A: No-Build
+Alternative A: No-Build